curability4apish/IsaacHash/README.md

 When you click on the icon of this extension, it shows a distraction-free tiny pop-up.
 ![image](https://github.com/user-attachments/assets/235e864a-25a7-461d-a10c-869156baaaf7)

 There're two input bars.
-One is `Master_Key`, and another is `Slave_Key`.
+One is `mainKey`, and another is `siteKey`.
-For example, if you want to generate/retrieve your Facebook password, you should enter correct `masterKey` and `slaveKey` that align with your registration setup.
+For example, if you want to generate/retrieve your Facebook password, you should enter correct `mainKey` and `siteKey` that align with your registration setup.
 Those keys can be either memorable or you can log them elsewhere physically or digitally secure.